DavidVentura/blog/blog/raw/postgres-lib/POST.md

 There are _some_ preconditions that I guessed at, either via reading code, reading error messages when lucky or backtraces in GDB when unlucky.

-The summarized code for the query executor looks like this (no shaming my memory allocation "strategy" at this point)
+The summarized code for the query executor looks like this

 ```c
 pg_result * pg_embedded_exec(const char *query) {